ForgeSherpa/bodyfits/README.md

 -   execute `./vendor/bin/sail build && ./vendor/bin/sail up`.
 -   Your app should up and running.
 Don't forget to execute `./vendor/bin/sail yarn dev` to start vite server.

+# Installation (WSL / Ubuntu)

+> This script only work for Ubuntu and it's derivatives with minimum 22.04.
+Older version of Ubuntu need to add [ondrej-ppa](https://launchpad.net/~ondrej/+archive/ubuntu/php) first.

+BodyFits also provide install on Ubuntu WSL if you want to.
+Simply execute `./bin/autosetup.sh`.
+And your setup is done.

+> In case executing `autosetup.sh` not working, it may be caused by permission.
+You can fix it by: `chmod u+x ./bin/autosetup.sh` (use sudo if needed).

+> You may also need to setup your MySQL manually.
+As from what I remember, newer version of MySQL disallow root login.

+> Other distribution require manual install and need adjustment in package manager.
+Or use docker for multiplatform.

 # Manual Installation

 Requirements: